Compositions

 In Progress, 2025

-PERHAPS: ABSTRACTIONS: 12 Movements - Now streaming on Spotify and all major platforms!
+• PERHAPS: ABSTRACTIONS – Now streaming on Spotify and all major platforms

-(Untitled) Percussion Ensemble, Commission for Lorena Navarro, to premiere November, 2025 (In Progress)
+CHEROKEE GOTHIC, Commission for Indigenous Percussionist Lorena Navarro, to premiere 2026

 WINIKO: Reunions, Original Soundtrack for First Americans Museum, Directed by Jeremy Charles, 2025